 - Demonstrate proficiency on a primary instrument (or voice), in solo performance and in large ensembles such as concert band, chorus, and jazz ensemble, and in small chamber groups

-Understand the central musical styles and genres of Western music in relation to the key social, political, economic, philosophical, and aesthetic forces that helped shape them
+Goal II (History): Understand musical styles and genres in relation to the key social, political, economic, philosophical, and aesthetic forces that helped shape them.

 - Write effectively about music using precise analytical vocabulary